Two pairs and a free, quality eye exam for just $79.95

 Glasses and contacts: They open up a whole new world.
 Without them, you’d be wearing mismatched socks, bumping into walls, and worse.

 But sometimes, they’re a big fat nuisance.
 Glasses break.
 Prescription sunglasses disappear.
-Putting in contacts every day can be tiresome.
+Putting in contact lenses every day can be tiresome.

 Eventually, you may reach your “I’ve had it” moment and start researching LASIK surgery.